buxtronix/living-hinge/README.md

-# Inkscape lasercut lattice hinge extension
+# Inkscape lasercut living hinge extension

-This is an extension for Inkscape to render Lattice Hinges.
+This is an extension for Inkscape to render Living Hinges.

-Lattice hinges are patterns that can be laser cut into materials such as wood and acrylic, allowing them to be bent into surprisingly tight radii.
+Living hinges are patterns that can be laser cut into materials such as wood and acrylic, allowing them to be bent into surprisingly tight radii.